 - Burrito Bowls

 These are just some of the many meals and snacks you can make with the ingredients in this plan.
 If you are looking for more options, but you’re not sure where to look, try these websites that will give you recipes for what you have in your fridge/pantry:

 So, you may be thinking “how am I supposed to know what the heck to buy?”.
 Well, you’re in luck because I’ve done the work for you on what to buy and where to buy it in the following handy lists.

 First, you’ll need to start by stocking the staples in your kitchen to help you make a variety of dishes.
-Spices should be your number one priority – try this Kamenstein 20-Jar Revolving Spice Tower with Free Spice Refills for 5 Years from Amazon.
+Spices should be your number one priority – try this Kamenstein 20-Jar Revolving Spice Tower with Free Spice Refills for 5 Years (affiliate link) from Amazon.
 Once you’ve got your spices, you’ll need to make your first grocery trip to acquire everything you’ll need to get started.
 You may already have some of these items so just get what you don’t already have in your kitchen.